Bevy Events

 resource:

-// We can clear events this frame
+// We can clear messages this frame

-for event in events.drain() {
+for message in messages.drain() {

 // ...